Project Dates: Fall 2023–Spring 2025

 About the Client

 Sidewalk Detroit is a nonprofit organization with a mission to “advance public life and strong social infrastructure through the lens of arts, culture, collaborative design, and deep engagement with residents.”
-The organization’s past community initiatives have included neighborhood building that combines residents’ vision with artistic ideation and strategy to create engaging, welcoming spaces.
-Sidewalk strives to offer cultural programs and inclusive public art installations that improve quality of life for residents across metro Detroit.
+The organization’s past community initiatives have included neighborhood building, which combines residents' visions with artistic ideation and strategy to create engaging and welcoming spaces.
+Sidewalk strives to offer cultural programs and inclusive public art installations that improve the quality of life for residents across metro Detroit.

 About the Project